-My dog is getting older and he’s not as active as he once was.
-I’m worried that he might get fat.
-What should I do?
+My dog is getting older and he is not as active as he once was.
+Can I prevent weight gain?

-Over 50% of dogs in North America are either overweight or obese, so paying attention to the balance between activity and calorie intake is important.
-Step one in preventing an aging dog from gaining weight and getting fat is to talk to your veterinarian for guidance about two things:
+Over 60% of dogs in North America are either overweight or obese, so paying attention to the balance between activity and calorie intake is important.
+The first step in preventing weight gain is to talk to your veterinarian for guidance about two things:

 - What nutrient formulation is most appropriate for this dog at this time in his life?